mthomps4/Flickr-API-Test/README.md

 # Flickr-API-Test
-Uses Flickr API to create a search bar function and load on to page.
+Uses search bar and Flickr API to upload searched tag photos onto page.
+-Search and Submit button(s) are disabled while request in progress.